Rajinder Singh Rahelu: Powerlifting

 After finishing higher secondary education, Rahelu chose not to continue his education further.
 He decided to pursue powerlifting following encouragement from his friend Surinder Singh Rana, who himself is a powerlifter.
 Captain Piara Singh VSM(Vashisht Seva Medalist) was his coach in 1996.
 He lifted 70 kg on his first bench press attempt and within six months he was able to lift 115 kg.
 He won his first ever title in powerlifting in 1997 at the Punjab Open Meet.
 In August 1998, he won National Powerlifting Championship held at Chhindwada in Madhya Pradesh.

 Rahelu competed in the 56 kg category at the 2004 Summer Paralympics in Athens, Greece.
 He finished fourth in the final standings after lifting a total weight of 157.5 kg.
 However, this position was later upgraded to a third-place after Syrian lifter Youseff Younes Cheikh, bronze medallist of the event, was disqualified due to doping.
 In doing so, he won the first ever medal for India in the powerlifting event of the Paralympics.
 In 2006, he was conferred by the President of India the Arjuna Award, India's second highest sporting award.

 Rahelu was one of the two Indian competitors at the 2008 Summer Paralympics.
 He participated in the powerlifting event.
 He managed to lift a total load of 170 kg putting him at position fifth, behind Polish Mariusz Tomczyk, out of thirteen contenders in the final.
 Rahelu won silver in 2014 Commonwealth Games, with a total lift of 185 kg.

 Occupation

-Working as Weightlifitng (Para Powerlifting) Coach in Sports Authority of India at NSWC Gandhinagar, Gujarat.
+Working as Weightlifting (Para Powerlifting) Coach in Sports Authority of India at NSWC Gandhinagar, Gujarat.